iso 9001

 Clause 10

-Minor versus major nonconformances
+Minor versus major nonconformances with ISO 9001

 So, what’s the difference?
-Primarily, the difference is based on how the non-conformance impacts the QMS or product.
+Primarily, the difference is based on how the non-conformance impacts the organization’s QMS or product.

-A major nonconformance is a total breakdown of the QMS or one of its processes, evidence of a significant failure in the QMS or the failure to address a key ISO 9001 requirement.
-A major nonconformance could threaten an organization’s ability to assure controlled processes, achieve its goals or protect its customers.
+A major nonconformance is a total breakdown of the QMS or one of its processes, evidence of a significant failure in the QMS, or the failure to address a key ISO 9001 requirement.

 Impact of ISO 9001 nonconformance

 The average number of minor nonconformances revealed during an audit is four to six.
-The discovery of a nonconformance with ISO 9001:2015 is not necessarily negative.

-It’s an opportunity for your organization to make improvements that lead to corrective actions.
-Discovering minor issues during an internal audit or management review can prevent long-term significant problems and barriers to ISO 9001:2015 certification.
+Discovering minor issues during an internal audit or management review can also prevent long-term significant problems and barriers to ISO 9001:2015 certification.

-If an auditor finds one or more major nonconformances, certification would not be recommended.
-So, it’s worth investing time and energy to avoid both minor and major nonconformances.
+If an auditor finds one or more major nonconformances, certification won’t be recommended.